 Chikungunya

 With symptoms of high fever and extreme joint pain, this mosquito-borne virus mostly occurs in Africa, Asia, and the Indian subcontinent.
-The first reports of Chikungunya in the United States occurred in 2013 when the virus emerged in the Caribbean.
+The first reports of Chikungunya in the Americas occurred in 2013 when the virus emerged in the Caribbean.
 It then expanded rapidly to Central America, South America, and North America.
 This virus is usually carried by the Aedes mosquito, primarily Aedes aegypti.

-• Eastern Equine Encephalitis (EEE): Unfortunately, this mosquito-borne virus is typically fatal for horses.
+• Eastern equine encephalitis (EEE): Unfortunately, this mosquito-borne virus is typically fatal for horses.